Weak equilibria of a mean-field market model under asymmetric information: The mean-field model

 \section{The mean-field model}

 As a consequence of the market clearing condition, an equilibrium price defined as solution to \eqref{eqn: mc price process N} makes the optimal control problems introduced in \S \ref{section: setup} highly recursive.
 The complexity of the problem is due to the presence of the idiosyncratic noises as well as the asymmetry in the information.
-To overcome the issue related to the presence of the idiosyncratic noises, we exploit the fact that the agents are price taker and symmetric within the same population (i.e. the optimal control problem solved by the agents in the same population is the same but for the idiosyncratic terms which are pairwise independent).
+To overcome the issue related to the presence of the idiosyncratic noises, we exploit the fact that the agents are price takers and symmetric within the same population (i.e., agents within the same population solve the same optimal control problem, up to their pairwise independent idiosyncratic terms).
 This implies that the effect of the trading activities of each single agent becomes negligible when $N$ becomes large.

-Our purpose is to study the mean-field limit of \eqref{eqn: mc price process N}.
-To this end, we apply the Yamada-Watanabe representation theorem in the version of \cite[Theorem 1.33]{carmona2018probabilistic2}, which states that there exists progressively measurable functions
+{We give here a formal justification of} the mean-field limit of \eqref{eqn: mc price process N}.
+To this end, we apply the Yamada-Watanabe representation theorem in the version of \cite[Theorem 1.33]{carmona2018probabilistic2}, which states that there exist progressively measurable functions